samuelim01/tp/docs/UserGuide.md

 - Displays a message telling user which vendor has been deleted.

 Expected behaviour upon failure:
-- Number out of index range: Displays error message "The vendor index provided is invalid.".
+- Number out of index range: Displays error message "The vendor index provided is invalid."
 - Input for index not a number, or no number: Displays error message "Invalid command format!" followed by instruction on vendor delete usage.

 <br />